 Get a Lawyer

 The consulate can also help you find a local lawyer to help you navigate local laws and regulations.
-Hiring a lawyer is a good idea in some instances where the death will draw attention from local media sources.
+Hiring a lawyer is also a good idea in instances where the death will draw attention from local media sources.

 Hiring a translator will be a good idea in any situation where there is a language barrier preventing effective communication.
 A translator may also have some knowledge of local customs and regulations.
 The US Consulate will be able to help you in this regard.

 Have Person Cremated Overseas and Have the Cremains Returned

 Bringing back someone's ashes (cremains) is much more simple and cost-effective.
 It does not require a Bill of Lading, nor does it require clearance and transit permits.
 In fact, if you wish to you can mail the cremains by commercial service.

 Have a Knowledgeable Funeral Home in the US to Help You